squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

       group_by_dim: '2'
 ```

 The "datasets" field defines the list of datasets that this test set can be applied to, and the "parameters" field defines parameter selections.
-The selected value for "group_by_dim" is "2", which is the ID for "Month" option defined in [parameters.py].
-Now you can use the `--test-set` or `-t` option on the **compile** command to specify the test set to compile with:
+The selected value for "group_by_dim" is "2", which is the ID for the "Month" option defined in [parameters.py].
+You can use the `--test-set` or `-t` option on the **compile** command to specify the test set to compile with:

 ```bash
 sqrl compile --dataset weather_by_time --test-set group_by_month
 ```

-This creates new files in the `target/compile/weather_by_time/group_by_month` folder (not the "target/compile/weather_by_time/**default**" folder we saw before).
+This creates new files in the `target/compile/weather_by_time/group_by_month` folder (not the "target/compile/weather_by_time/**default**" folder we looked at before).

 See `sqrl compile --help` or the [compile command](../references/cli/compile) page for more details.

 ## Step 6: Use the Context File

 Let's revisit the files in the models folder.
 In both files, we use `prms["group_by_dim"].get_selected("dim_col")` to get the "dim_col" attribute from the selected parameter option.
-Writing this sort of "Python-like" code in a SQL/Jinja file can be a poor developer experience, especially if you're using an IDE that can provide auto-completion for Python files.
+Writing this sort of "Python-like" code in a SQL/Jinja file can be a poor developer experience, especially if you're using an IDE that can provide code/method suggestions for Python files.

 Instead, we can use the `pyconfigs/context.py` file to improve the developer experience.
 We use its **main** function to transform all selected parameter options into meaningful values that can be used by the models, and set them as key-value pairs in a dictionary called **ctx**.
 Then, in the SQL/Jinja files, the dictionary values can be referenced using the **ctx** keyword.